v-code01/GPAAnalytics/README.md

-# GPAAnalytics
+# GPAAnalytics - University of Texas

-An advanced GPA analytics tool built with Python, PySimpleGUI, SQLite, and statistical analysis.
-GPAAnalytics empowers users to calculate GPA, analyze grade distribution, and gain insights into academic performance.
+An advanced GPA analytics tool tailored for the University of Texas, built with Python, PySimpleGUI, SQLite, and statistical analysis.
+GPAAnalytics empowers UT students to calculate GPA, analyze grade distribution, and gain insights into academic performance.

 ## Features